andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 ## What is Markdoc?

 [Markdoc](https://markdoc.dev/) is an all-in-one solution for parsing Markdown, converting it to an abstract syntax tree (AST), transforming it using variables, tags, and functions, and then rendering it to HTML or React.
-First developed by Stripe for its documentation, it is now open source and quite popular ((GitHub repo)[https://github.com/markdoc/markdoc]).
+First developed by Stripe for its documentation, it is now open source and quite popular ([GitHub repo](https://github.com/markdoc/markdoc)).

 ### Markdoc vs. unified